Indiana: Early 20th century

 The early decades of the 20th century saw Indiana develop into a leading manufacturing state with heavy industry concentrating in the north.
-In 1906 the United States Steel Corporation created a new industrial city on Lake Michigan, Gary, named after Elbert Henry Gary, its founding chairman.
+In 1906 the United States Steel Corporation created a new industrial city on Lake Michigan named Gary, after Elbert Henry Gary, its founding chairman.
 With industrialization, workers developed labor unions (their strike activities induced governor James P. Goodrich to declare martial law in Gary in 1919) and a Socialist Party.
 Railroader Eugene Debs of Terre Haute, the Socialist candidate received 901,551 votes (6.0% of the national vote) in the 1912 presidential election.
 Suffrage movements also arose to enfranchise women.

 In its earlier years, Indiana was a leader in the automobile boom.
 Beginning its production in Kokomo in 1896, Haynes-Apperson was the nation's first commercially successful auto company.
 The importance of vehicle and parts manufacture to the state was symbolized by the construction in 1909 of the Indianapolis Motor Speedway.

 In the 1920s, state politics was heavily influenced by the rise of the Indiana Klan.
 First organized in 1915 as a branch of the Ku Klux Klan, it appealed to white Protestants alarmed by social and economic trends, including changes induced by immigration from southern and central Europe.
-In the name of defending "hundred-per-cent Americanism", the Klan sought exclude from public life "Bolsheviks, Catholics, Jews, Negroes, bootleggers, pacifists, evolutionists, foreigners, and all persons it considered immoral".
+In the name of defending "hundred-per-cent Americanism", the Klan sought to exclude from public life "Bolsheviks, Catholics, Jews, Negroes, bootleggers, pacifists, evolutionists, foreigners, and all persons it considered immoral".